You are here

 Archives of American Art Blog

-Read the first-hand perspectives, project reviews, and goings-on from the staff who preserve and document the history of the visual arts in America.
+Read the first-hand perspectives from the staff who preserve and document the history of the visual arts in America.

 Fiber artist Aram Han Sifunetes recently hosted a workshop in conjunction with our exhibition Artist Teacher Organizer: Yasuo Kuniyoshi in the Archives of American Art.
 In this blog post, she shares parts of her prepared talk from that event and reflects on issues of American-ness, immigration, and labor.
 She finds points of similarity between her own experiences and those of artist Yasuo Kuniyoshi.